RxBx/My-Neighborhood-Map/README.md

 - You can examine the original files at the following link: https://github.com/RxBx/My-Neighborhood-Map

-You can launch the app locally from the file in the directory by opening "index.html" in a web browser.
+You can launch the app locally from the directory by opening the file "index.html" in a web browser.

 ##Code Notes